e-clearing-net/OCHP/OCHP.md

 ### ConnectorFormat *enum*

-The format of the connector, whether it is a socket or a plug.
+The format of the connector, depending on the source device.

  Value       |  Description
 :------------|:-------------